Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/02-background.typ

   - Mention specific parameters from `hardware_build/attention/config.py` (e.g., hidden size, number of heads).
 ]

+The Vision Encoder is the primary focus of this acceleration effort.
 The visual front-end typically employs a Vision Transformer (ViT) to extract features from the camera inputs.
 These features are projected into the same embedding dimension as the text tokens, allowing the VLM to perform cross-modal reasoning.

 /**********************************************************/